-The value will likely be felt throughout the entire workforce, including HR and management.
-If you’re fortunate enough to work with a premium HR provider, you and your employees should have access to better benefits than you’d be able to offer on your own, such as a 401(k) plan, health care benefits, employee assistance program and education reimbursement.
+The value will likely be felt throughout the entire workforce.
+If you’re fortunate enough to work with a premium HR provider, your employees should have access to a wider variety of benefits than you’d be able to offer on your own, such as a 401(k) plan, health care benefits, an employee assistance program and educational reimbursement.

 Garner enthusiasm for the move to HR outsourcing by educating everyone company-wide about how working with a PEO will benefit them directly.
 When people understand what’s in it for them, they’re usually quicker to get on board with a new initiative or concept.
 Present the benefits in a way that’s relevant to your employees.
-Let them know things like:

 - “You’ll have a variety of health insurance policies to choose from, instead of just one.”